Content Marketing Strategy: The Complete List of Blogging Do’s & Don’ts

 DON’T: Overdo it: Internal links are most successful when you don’t overwhelm your reader with too many throughout the article.
 It’s best to use between two and four depending on the length of your post.

-Pro tip: Always link to content that is relevant to your blog content, as this helps users navigate your site.
+Pro tip: Always link to content that is relevant to your blog content, as this helps users navigate your site and build the credibility of both pages.

 DO: Use external links: Any time you link from your website to another, you’ve created an external link.
 When used sparingly, these are a great way to build relationships with other credible sites, expand your reach, and improve authority.
 They also show search engines that you’re “honest,” or not only linking within your own site for the sake of promoting your tours and activities.